lunardao/research/crypto/guides/Advanced_User_Monero_Privacy_Guide.md

 ## Spending Best Practices

 - **Advanced attacks:** Poisoned Outputs Attacks (EAE Attacks)- Avoid posting addresses online or re-using addresses.
 Use a new subaddress for every transaction.
 Avoid malicious entites on both sides of your transactions.
-Reduce the interations with malicious parties that could surveil your transactions.
+Reduce the interations with potential malicious parties that could surveil your transactions.

 - **Janus attack mitigations:** If trying to completely maintain 100% subaddress unlinkability, use different wallet seeds.
-This is a tradeoff of convenience for privacy.
-Who is the adersary in this attack?
+This is a trade-off of convenience for privacy.
+Who is the adversary in this attack?

 ## Metadata Considerations | Potential Attack Vectors